 I hope it will inspire you to new ideas and actions to develop yourself and your career.
 Feel free to contact me through our company website for advice on courses or career planning.
-I will alway be happy to hear from you and will do my best to give you honest reliable advice to help you progress your career and abilities.
-You can contact me at: email@example.com
+I will always be happy to hear from you and will do my best to give you honest reliable advice to help you progress your career and abilities.
+You can contact me at: firstname.lastname@example.org

 Part 1 - Some general basics

 Part 2 - Growing your own professional client base – Networking Events